WillIWas123/HTTPDiff/README.md

 ## Usecases

-- Most (not all) content discovery tools rely solely on status codes for verifying if the endpoint exists (Good luck finding files and directories purposely hidden by returning a 404!).
-This is my attempt to create a flexible library designed to make it easy to create awesome scanners, finding all kinds of vulnerabilities!
+- Want to create a SQL injection scanner?
+Send a bunch of payloads with random strings for calibration, then send pairs of payloads (e.g. ' or '1'='1 and ' or '1'='2) and check for differences!

 - If you want to brute-force endpoints and directories on a web application, you can start by sending a series of requests to known invalid endpoints.
-The baseline can now be used to determine if any other endpoints behave in a similar way, or are somehow different.
-Go to [WebCD](https://github.com/WillIWas123/WebCD) for a good example on how to utilize this library.
+The baseline can now be used to determine if any other endpoints behave in a similar way, or are somehow different. ~~Go to [WebCD](https://github.com/WillIWas123/WebCD) for a good example on how to utilize this library.~~ <- This is a work in progress, be patient.

-- Want to check if an endpoint changes over time?
-Create a small script to determine the normal behavior and check in later!
-(Note that certain content may change over time such as the Date header, calibrate over time for optimal results).

 ## Installation